Arvinz01/PREDICTING-CREDIT-CARD-DEFAULT-USING-DATA-MINING-TECHNIQUES/README.md

-# 💳 Credit Card Default Prediction — CDS6314 Group Project (P60)
+# 💳 Credit Card Default Prediction

 A collaborative machine learning project that predicts whether a credit card client will default on their next payment, using the UCI **Default of Credit Card Clients** dataset.